WHO I AM

 I'm a journalist, lawyer, historian, and competitive powerlifter.
 I was born in Southwestern Pennsylvania, where I grew up on a farm a few miles from the West Virginia border.
 I attended the University of North Carolina at Chapel Hill on a Johnston-Pogue Scholarship, was a Monsanto Scholar at the Valparaiso School of Law, and held an Andrew Mellon Fellowship at the University of Pittsburgh.
 Like former Rangers outfielder Kevin Mench, I wear a size 8 baseball cap.
 I returned to my home state in May 2016 and currently reside in Pittsburgh's Highland Park neighborhood.

-I've produced smart and engaging content for a wide range of publications, including VICE, Al-Jazeera, Salon, Pacific Standard, The New Republic, Vox, The Atlantic, Matter, The Outline, VQR, Teen Vogue, Hazlitt, The Awl, and The Paris Review.
+I've produced smart and engaging content for a wide range of publications, including VICE, Al-Jazeera, Salon, Pacific Standard, The New Republic, Vox, The Atlantic, Columbia Journalism Review, The Outline, Matter, VQR, Teen Vogue, Hazlitt, The Awl, and The Paris Review.
 I'm represented by William Callahan of Inkwell Literary Management.

 From 2012 to 2016, I was an assistant professor at the University of Texas at Arlington, where I taught graduate and undergraduate courses on critical theory, transnational legal history, research methods, American constitutional history, appellate advocacy, and cultural history.
 My teaching philosophy is modeled on Jacques Rancière's concept of "intellectual emancipation" and was elaborated in an article I wrote for The Atlantic.
 I approach each class I teach with the firm personal conviction that every student, as a human being endowed with reason and the capacity to analyze information, is equally capable of grasping the subject matter at hand.
 Most valuable learning interactions occur outside the classroom, in the context of spirited and free-ranging discussions, and I work hard to facilitate such moments.